BjarkeHautop/bayesSSM/README.md

 bayesSSM is an R package offering a set of tools for performing Bayesian inference in state-space models (SSMs).
-It implements the Particle Marginal Metropolis-Hastings (PMMH) for Bayesian inference.
+It implements the Particle Marginal Metropolis-Hastings (PMMH) in the main function `pmmh`
+for Bayesian inference in SSMs.

 ## Why bayesSSM?